 As a shopkeeper, Christmas in July was a mid-way point for checking in with what was and wasn't working well for Port of Raleigh and what was next.
 What was next was holiday buying and merry-making.

-Entirely removed from the retail-specific mindset that informed my holiday experience for five consecutive years, I've begun to believe that the season's merriment should be something we strive for personally and collectively year-round.
+Now, entirely removed from the retail-specific mindset that informed my holiday experience for five consecutive years, I've begun to believe that the season's merriment should be something we strive for personally and collectively year-round.
+Christmas in July reminded me of that.

 It's good to feel joyous, filled with gratitude, and full of compassion for others.
 It's good to be surrounded by things we believe are beautiful.
 It's good to seek the company of those who light us up and share in special moments.